thiagozulato/ElasticSearchNetCore/README.md

-# ElasticSearch .Net Core
+# ASP.NET Core with Elasticsearch + Kibana

-A sample of how to integrate .Net Core with ElasticSearch.
+A sample of how to integrate ASP.NET Core with Elasticsearch.

 ## Elasticsearch and Kibana

-Go to **ElasticDocker** folder and type the command below
+Go to the **ElasticDocker** folder and type the command below

 docker-compose up -d